 Faithful are the wounds of a friend; but the kisses of an enemy are deceitful.

 True love wounds!
 Kisses often lie!
 Here is a great proverb of true friendship and love.
-No matter what you think, true friends wound each other - they correct, rebuke, and warn each other for their mutual perfection.
+No matter what you think, true friends wound each other – they correct, rebuke, and warn each other for their mutual perfection.
 These faithful gestures of love are precious.
 On the other hand, false friends may easily show much outward affection or attention, which are a lying cover for their selfish hearts (Pr 27:5).
-Lord, give us wounding friends!
+You should ask God for wounding friends!

 Love and lust are not the same!
 The whore of Solomon’s parable said, “Come, let us take our fill of love until the morning: let us solace ourselves with loves” (Pr 7:18).
 But all she was talking about was fornication – gratifying sexual lust at the expense of another person.
 And Amnon thought he loved his half-sister Tamar, but it was merely fascination with her body, which caused him great hatred after he had violated her (II Sam 13:1-19).

-Flattering words and a kiss are what Judas used (Matt 26:49)!
-And they are what Joab used to kill Amasa (II Sam 20:9-10).
-And they are what Absalom used to seduce the men of Israel into sedition against David (II Sam 15:5).
+Flattering words and a kiss are what Judas used (Matt 26:49).
+They are what Joab used to kill Amasa (II Sam 20:9-10).
+They are what Absalom used to seduce the men of Israel into sedition against David (II Sam 15:5).
 Hatred is often hid behind lying words and acts of affection (Pr 26:24-26).
 David feared such words and handshakes, so he begged God to deliver him from strange children for the prosperity of the church (Ps 144:1-15).